flashgnash/mc-cli/README.md

 ## Installation

+### General
 To install, run pip install git+https://github.com/flashgnash/mc-installer

+### Nix/Nixos
+With nix or nixos installed, installation is not neccesary.
+To run, you can use ``nix run github:flashgnash/mc-installer /path/to/manifest.json``

 ## Usage:
 To run, find the manifest.json from your modpack install zip (can be downloaded from a modpack's page on curseforge)